Just-Some-Bots/MusicBot/_docs/using/commands.md

 <strong>Example usage:</strong><br>
 {% highlight text %}
 remove [POSITION]
+    Remove a song at the end of the queue or at [POSITION].

+remove <FROM> <TO>
+    Remove songs from position FROM to position TO.

+remove <@USER>
+    Remove songs added by the mentioned user.

 {% endhighlight %}
 <strong>Description:</strong><br>
-Remove a song from the queue, optionally at the given queue position.<br>
+Remove a song from the queue at POSITION specified.<br>
+Remove multiple songs from the queue from position FROM to position TO specified.<br>
+Remove all songs from the queue added by the mentioned user.<br>
-If the position is omitted, the song at the end of the queue is removed.<br>
+If the user-mention, position or positions are omitted, the song at the end of the queue is removed.<br>
 Use the queue command to find position number of your track.<br>
 However, positions of all songs are changed when a new song starts playing.<br>